 If you want to successfully pursue a government contract, it is essential that you register your business in the federal government’s vendor database.
 The database is called SAM – System for Award Management – and it’s important for you to know that SAM registration is free and is something you can do yourself.

 You may have received an advertisement from someone who is offering to register your business – for a fee – in a vendor database.
 But before you rush to register – and certainly before you pay someone to register for you – you should learn what the registration process is all about, and how you can do it yourself – at no cost.

 The federal government’s vendor database used to be known as CCR – Central Contractor Registration.
 But on July 30, 2012, CCR went away.
 It was replaced by SAM.
 If you were registered in CCR, your company’s information migrated over to SAM.
 This migration covers even firms whose CCR registration information wasn’t kept up to date.
-Information that has migrated into the SAM database should be checked and updated by vendors, at least annually.
+But the information that migrated into the SAM database must be checked and updated by vendors – at least annually.

 Before you start the SAM registration process (or update your existing record), it is very important to “get ready” by thoroughly acquainting yourself with SAM’s purpose and the information you’re expected to know in order to register properly.

 We don’t want you to learn the hard way that registering in SAM with incorrect or incomplete information is worse than not registering at all.